PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 - **Path:** `/api/v1/integration/search/condominium-associations`
 - **Method:** `/GET`
 - **Description:** `Retrieves all condominiums.
-The request usesa a filter with city, pagination and the total count in response is the total number of objects.`
+The request uses a filter with city, pagination and the total count in response is the total number of objects.`
 - **Request:** https://becapublicapi.pandatech.it/api/v1/search/counterparties?cityId=1Page=1&PageSize=4
 - **Response:**